QY02/CS202_Project/CS202 Project CPU Implementation Report.md

 ### One more thing : Debug Hub

 - This part is a bonus in our opinion, as this provides a practical debug solution after using debug hub in Vivado.
 Otherwise it will be pretty hard to fix a bug.
-- We can open the implemented design and add debug hub to the signals we want to capture.
+- We can open the synthesis design and add debug hub to the signals we want to capture.
 After regenerating the bitstream and programing our board, we can directly view the signal wave diagram in Vivado.
 - We may set trigger to record a specific period signal and analysis its behavior.

 # Problems and Summary

-## Problems

-## Summary
+1. When writing codes in verilog, we should follow the rules strictly.
+Otherwise the circuit will behave very differently than expected.
+2. The warnings raised by vivado are very important.
+Many warnings are raised because our codes not follow the rules strictly.
+We can fix them quickly by looing at the warnings.
+3. When we find some strange bugs and do not know how do they come, we should check the ip cores first.
+Some wrong settings in ip cores may make the circuit behaves quite differently than expected.
+4. Every time we finish writing a module, we should test it.
+If we do not test the modules before we put them together, debug will be very difficult.
+5. When we test the cpu, we should start from the simplest case and do not write too many instructions in a asm file.
+So we can find bugs easily.